hhromic/promrelay-exporter/examples/static/README.md

 At this point, you can browse the running [Prometheus UI](http://localhost:9090).

-If you navigate to the [Targets](http://localhost:9090/targets) status page, you should be able to find a `myapp` job with a non-operational endpoint (DOWN).
+If you navigate to the [Targets](http://localhost:9090/targets) status page, you should be able to find a `node` job with a non-operational endpoint (DOWN).

 Now, to deploy the example application stack:
 ```